Authorities searched Diddy's properties as part of a sex trafficking probe. Here's what to know

 The music mogul's homes in Los Angeles and Miami were searched Monday by federal agents with Homeland Security Investigators and other law enforcement.
 Officials said the searches were connected to an investigation by federal authorities in New York.

 The officials spoke to The Associated Press on conditions of anonymity because they were not authorized to publicly discuss details of the investigation.
-Combs’ attorney and other representatives didn’t immediately respond to a request for comment, and his whereabouts are unknown.
+Combs’ whereabouts are unknown but his attorney said Tuesday that the mogul is “innocent and will continue to fight” to clear his name.

+“Yesterday, there was a gross overuse of military-level force as search warrants were executed at Mr. Combs’ residences,” said the statement from attorney Aaron Dyer.
+“There is no excuse for the excessive show of force and hostility exhibited by authorities or the way his children and employees were treated.”

 It is not clear whether the search is related to any of the allegations raised in the lawsuits, which include one from a woman who claims Combs raped her when she was 17.